hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 </center>
 that, surely, no one (including Mandelbrot himself) could have predicted from the math itself.
 In fact, [chaos theory](https://en.wikipedia.org/wiki/Chaos_theory) tells us that it is unpredictable.
 Yet it can be described in [a single equation](https://en.wikipedia.org/wiki/Mandelbrot_set#Formal_definition), or [a few lines of code](https://en.wikipedia.org/wiki/Mandelbrot_set#Computer_drawings).

 And, arguably, so many of our video games produce novel images and experiences procedurally.
-Sure, people authored them to generate these experiences, just as people have authored all of our current "AI" systems.
+Sure, people authored them to generate these experiences, but people have also authored all of our current "AI" systems.

 # Productivity or Humanity?